pgailinas/dip-ai-image-detection/src/README.md

 # Source Code (`src/`)

-This folder contains reusable Python code used throughout the DIP-based AI image detection pipeline.
+This folder contains reusable Python code that supports the DIP-based AI image detection pipeline.

-The goal of this directory is to centralize configuration and dataset-specific logic so that notebooks remain clean, readable, and focused on execution.
+Its primary purpose is to centralize shared configuration and isolate dataset-source access logic so that the notebooks remain clean, consistent, and focused on execution.

 ---

 ## Overview

-The `src/` directory provides:
+The `src/` directory serves two distinct roles:

-* **Project configuration**
-* **Dataset-specific definitions**
-* A foundation for future reusable utilities

-Notebooks in the `notebooks/` folder import from `src/` to ensure consistent behavior across all stages of the pipeline.
+* **Shared project configuration**, used by nearly every notebook
+* **Target-specific dataset access modules**, used only during dataset construction

+This separation allows the majority of the pipeline to remain independent of how data is originally acquired.

 ---